openshift/enhancements/enhancements/windows-containers/health-management.md

 certain values.
 For these fields, a retry period will be necessary for when the information is not available yet.
 For example, when waiting for an annotation to be applied to the Node object.
 This wait will be built into WICD, and should be long enough to account for normal scenarios.
 If for some reason there is a delay in an annotation application, the reconciliation would fail, the issue would be resolved when the next reconciliation occurs.
+Note that a bootstrap service cannot have any variables derived from the node object in its command, as no node is present at this stage.

 When making use of a PowerShell script, retries should be present within the script, if necessary.
 An example of this is waiting for the HNS network to be created in order to create an HNS endpoint.
 In that specific case, the PowerShell script which creates the endpoint should include a retry period which waits for the needed Network to exist.

 Services marked with `bootstrap: true` will start before any others.
 Bootstrap services cannot depend on a non-bootstrap service; WICD will throw an error if this is detected.
+There should be no cyclical dependencies among all services.
 Similarly, each service that has the bootstrap flag set as true must have a higher priority than all non-bootstrap services.
 WICD will throw an error if this is not the case.
 There should be no overlap in the priorities of bootstrap services and controller services.

 For example, if the service ConfigMap had an entry with the following data:
 ```json